uralerkut/M157_LAB/README.md

 A transfer via a wireless connection is self-evidently possible.
 However, for the sake of this module and to challenge you, you have to find out yourself how to do that.

-Do not worry and do not think too far; it is easier than you might guess.
+Do not worry and do not think too far; it is easier than you might assume.

 Protip: **SSH**